 Principal Consultant at BSM Galway

-Pat Sheehan, principal consultant at BSM Galway, shares his experience of the balloon kyphoplasty procedure and discusses the stigma surrounding osteoporotic fractures.
+Pat Sheehan, principal consultant at BSM Galway, shares his experience of the balloon kyphoplasty procedure.
+He also discusses the stigma surrounding osteoporotic fractures and osteoporosis.

 Fifty-two-year-old Pat Sheehan maintains a healthy and active lifestyle, enjoying jogging and regular games of golf.
-But when Pat was 37, he underwent surgery after having a heart attack and now receives ongoing treatment plans and monitoring to keep his heart healthy.
+But when Pat was 37, he underwent surgery after having a heart attack.
+Now he receives ongoing treatment plans and monitoring to keep his heart healthy.

 Mr John McCabe, Spine Surgeon at Galway University Hospitals, confirmed to Pat that his MRI scan had indeed shown signs of a fracture of his L2 (second lumbar vertebra) but this wasn’t the result of any vigorous exercise – the underlying cause was severe osteoporosis.